Daniel Stern Net Worth 2026: Movies, TV Roles & Earnings Breakdown

 | Famous For | Home Alone, City Slickers, The Wonder Years |

-Daniel Stern’s career—and financial trajectory—changed dramatically in 1990 with the release of Home Alone.
-Cast as Marv Merchants, one half of the infamous “Wet Bandits,” Stern became part of one of the most successful family films of all time.
+Stern’s life changed in 1990 with the release of Home Alone.
+Cast as Marv Merchants, one-half of the infamous “Wet Bandits,” his slapstick timing became legendary.

 Why Home Alone mattered financially: